naofumi/rails-nextjs-erb/nextjs/README.md

-# About this App

-I'm using this to test integration with Sodatech as a BFF.

-1. Run this app on local with `yarn dev -p 3000` (port 3000)
-2. Run Sodatech on Docker with `docker compose up`

-Future stuff
-1. Get NextJS working on a dev environment in Docker.
-2. Authentication (Cookie relay idea?)

-# Thoughts on setup

-1. NextJS and Rails should both be on respective Docker containers.
-Otherwise, we have to potentially manage multiple versions of node on the same server.
-2. NextJS should rewrite to Rails in cases where it does not have the path.
-3. NextJS files should generally be on a dedicated sub-path.
-In most cases, we do not want NextJS paths over Rails paths.
-4. The idea of gradually replacing Rails paths with NextJS paths by using the same URLs and overwriting is appealing at first.
-The problem is that NextJS paths do not differentiate based on request Method.
-Therefore, if NextJS has a "/courses" path (a file for this exists in the pages folder) which is intended for GET requests, then we cannot send a POST /courses request since the NextJS path will consume this.
-This means that we cannot send a POST /courses API request directly to Rails.

 # With Docker

 This examples shows how to use Docker with Next.js based on the [deployment documentation](https://nextjs.org/docs/deployment#docker-image).
 Additionally, it contains instructions for deploying to Google Cloud Run.
 However, you can use any container-based deployment host.